maoshenl/StarSampler/README.md

 x2,y2,z2,vx2,vy2,vz2 = impt_output
 ```

-For some combinations of *Osipkov\_Merritt* model parameters sampling can become prohibitively inefficient for the purpose of draw-ing large samples.
-There is a standalone conditional sampling routine with better sampling efficiency.
+For some combinations of *Osipkov\_Merritt* model parameters the sampling can become prohibitively inefficient.
+There is a additional standalone conditional sampling routine with better sampling efficiency.
 To draw samples using this routine,

 ```python
 import osipkov_merritt as om